JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 * This can also reasonably allow for less experienced medical personnel to make preliminary diagnoses, expanding the diagnosis efforts overall.
 This effort may contribute towards virus-control progress, together with [other ai based endeavours being developed across the globe, such as use of ai for vaccine development.](https://www.facebook.com/ProgrammingGodJordan/posts/876578989467795)

-* **This Ai can reasonably also be trained on CT-Scan image data, separate from the Xray data upon which training occured.**
+* **This convolutional neural network architecture can reasonably also be trained on CT-Scan image data, separate from the Xray data upon which training occured.**

 # CT Scan Test Viability